 Blog Post View

 In today's digital landscape, organizations face the challenge of managing access to cloud resources while adhering to data governance and regulatory compliance requirements.
 AWS Identity and Access Management (IAM) Identity Center provides a comprehensive solution for streamlining access management and ensuring secure and controlled access to AWS resources.
+Additionally, incorporating privileged access management solutions can further enhance security by safeguarding sensitive accounts and resources.

 IAM Identity Center enables organizations to connect their existing identity sources, such as Microsoft Entra ID, Okta, PingID, and others, to streamline access to AWS services.
 It leverages the System for Cross-domain Identity Management (SCIM) v2.0 standard to keep IAM Identity Center identities synchronized with identities from the Identity Provider (IdP), including provisioning, updating, and deprovisioning users and groups.